-The decrease in non-current assets reflects the devaluation of the Argentinean peso from the year end, offset by the exploration expenditure incurred during the period adjusted for inflation, as well inflation adjustment to historic exploration expenditure balances, as required by IAS 29.
+The increase in non-current assets reflects the exploration expenditure incurred during the period adjusted for inflation, as well inflation adjustment to historic exploration expenditure balances, as required by IAS 29 offset by the devaluation of the Argentinean peso from the year end.

-Current liabilities of the Company include accruals accounts payable and other liabilities totalling \$795,073.
+Current liabilities of the Company include accruals accounts payable and other liabilities totalling \$1,009,113.
 These balances can fluctuate from period to period depending on the level of exploration activity and corporate activities undertaken by the Company.
-At August 31, 2019 these liability balances mainly comprise of directors' fees payable of \$96,375, fees payable to the CEO of \$113,333, consulting fees payable of \$33,436, fees payable and accrued for accounting and audit purposes of approximately \$44,285; balances owed to suppliers and employees in relation to ongoing activities in Argentina of \$199,662, short term loan to SSL of \$200,000 (and accrued interest of \$1,260) and an unsecured loan to director of \$30,000.
+At November 30, 2019 these liability balances mainly comprise of directors' fees payable of \$96,668, fees payable to the CEO of \$143,333, consulting fees payable of \$36,533, fees payable and accrued for accounting and audit purposes of approximately \$67,984; balances owed to suppliers and employees in relation to ongoing activities in Argentina of \$254,167, short term loan to SSL of \$200,000 (and accrued interest of \$6,247) and unsecured loans to directors of \$55,000.

 The Company has also recognised a contractual obligation as part of the acquisition of the Argentinean entities.
-Under the terms of the acquisition agreement the Company is to pay up to \$400,000 per year to an affiliate of in either shares or cash, for a period of up to 15 years, however, management has assessed that the contractual obligation period will not extend beyond five years.
+Under the terms of the acquisition agreement the Company is to pay up to \$400,000 per year to an affiliate of Sandstorm Gold Limited ("SSL") in either shares or cash, for a period of up to 15 years, however, management has assessed that the contractual obligation period will not extend beyond five years.
 Management considered the terms of the agreement and the expected timeline for completion regarding each potential end to the obligation payments in making this judgment.
-The Company has recorded a discounted value of \$1,925,242 for this liability in its financial statements, split between current and non-current liabilities.
-It has also recognised \$8,036 for the three-month period in the Condensed Interim Consolidated Statement of Income and Loss.
+The Company has recorded a discounted value of \$1,703,279 for this liability in its financial statements, split between current and non-current liabilities.
+It has also recognised \$16,073 in interest for the six-month period in the Condensed Interim Consolidated Statement of Income and Loss.

-As at August 31, 2019 the Company was required to deliver to SSL the first annual payment in relation to the contractual obligation of \$400,000.
-As agreed with SSL this payment is to be made in 8,000,000 shares @ 0.05 cents.
+The Company was required to deliver to SSL the first annual payment in relation to the contractual obligation of payment of \$400,000 in shares.
+As agreed with SSL this payment was to be made by the issuance of 8,000,000 shares at \$0.05.
 On September 26, 2019 the Company issued 4,600,000 shares as partial payment of the first annual payment, with the balance continuing to be deferred as the issuance of these shares will cause SSL to hold, directly or indirectly, more than 19.9% of the outstanding shares of the Company.
 The issuance of these shares will be deferred until five Business Days after SSL delivers written notice to the Company that the issuance of such deferred shares will no longer cause SSL to exceed this threshold.